josefpavlik/domoticz.functions/README.md

 <li>Find "Dummy switches"  - Dummy (Does nothing, use for virtual switches only) Create Virtual Sensors).
 If it does not exists, create it.</li>
 <li>Click on button "Create Virtual Sensors"</li>
 <li>Choose the sensor type (i.e. "temperature")</li>
 <li>Give the name to this virtual sensor.
-The must be formed by the equal sign '=', function name and the parameter(s) between the parenthesis.
-The name can be modified later in the page "Devices".
+The name must be formed by the equal sign '=', function name and the parameter(s) between the parenthesis.
+The name can be modified later in the page "Devices".<br>
-i.e. =AVG(10,11,12) - gives the average value (temperature) of three sensors, devices with index 10, 11 and 12
+i.e. =AVG(10,11,12) - gives the average value (temperature) of three sensors, devices with index 10, 11 and 12<br>
 Note, no spaces are allowed</li>
 </ul>
 <h3>Available functions:</h3>